k8s-kanary/kanary/examples/demo_with_kubervisor/README.md

 # check the dashboard to see that the Kubervisor manage properly the pricer-1a deployment.

-# generate now the KanaryDeployment (dry-run to see the spec)
+# generate now the KanaryStatefulset (dry-run to see the spec)
 kubectl kanary generate prod-pricer-1a --service pricer-1a -o yaml --validation-labelwatch-pod "kubervisor/traffic=pause" --validation-period 3m --traffic both

-# then create the KanaryDeployment resource
+# then create the KanaryStatefulset resource
 kubectl kanary generate prod-pricer-1a --service pricer-1a -o yaml --validation-labelwatch-pod "kubervisor/traffic=pause" --validation-period 3m --traffic both > kanaryDeployment_1.yaml

 # edit the Deployment template (change --km-price=1 to --km-price=0)